Dee, Peter, and Vrai check-in on the Winter 2019 season!

-PETER: It was bad, just bad storytelling too.
-Because I was really impressed with the barbecue beforehand, ’cause I thought that was a very sinister, and kind of used the audience’s as imagination against them, so—but then they just did the torture scene anyway, I was like, “No, it wouldn’t be scarier if you didn’t show what they did!”
+PETER: It was bad; just bad storytelling, too.
+Because I was really impressed with the barbecue beforehand, ’cause I thought that was a very sinister, and kind of used the audience’s as imagination against them, so—but then they just did the torture scene anyway.
+I was like, “No, it would be scarier if you didn’t show what they did!”

-And I thought, I thought they pulled it back in a way that is keeping me, somehow, still watching with the next episode and, the way they wrapped up the arc.
-It is to me, it’s what happens when you smash kind of like an edgy, quote unquote—a thousand air quotes around the word edgy— American action flick with the dark magical girl genre.
+And I thought they pulled it back in a way that is keeping me, somehow, still watching with the next episode, the way they wrapped up the arc.
+It is to me what happens when you smash like an “edgy,” quote-unquote—a thousand air quotes around the word edgy— American action flick with the dark magical girl genre.
 That’s the feel that I get from it is like [movie trailer voice] “a gritty war movie, but with magical girls!”

-And so it has… And so it has a lot of the elements of that genre in terms of reveling in shocking violence and “look how bad the bad guys are” sort of torture scenes and it’s hot trash.
-Let’s be… Let’s all be honest here.
+And so it has a lot of the elements of that genre in terms of reveling in shocking violence and “look how bad the bad guys are” sort of torture scenes.
+And it’s hot trash.
+Let’s all be honest here.

 VRAI: [enthused] Absolutely it is!

-DEE: I think we can all agree Asuka is hot trash, But it keeps it keeps from… that scene was torture porn, absolutely, it was bad.
-But the show as a whole keeps from being misery porn by finding ways to wheedle the story into more of this kind of like “war is hell, but there are things worth fighting for,” sort of angle?
-It keeps like finding that thread.
+DEE: I think we can all agree Asuka is hot trash, But it keeps from… that scene was torture porn, absolutely, it was bad.
+But the show as a whole keeps from being misery porn by finding ways to wheedle the story into more of this, like, “war is hell, but there are things worth fighting for,” sort of angle?
+It keeps finding that thread.

-VRAI: I think I’m willing to give it another episode or two weirdly enough, like..
-I’m completely done if it goes back into another really gratuitous torture porn scene ’cause like…
+VRAI: I think I’m willing to give it another episode or two, weirdly enough.
+I’m completely done if it goes back into another really gratuitous torture porn scene, ’cause like…

-VRAI: But also I’m kind of low key annoyed about Kurumi.
-‘Cause we’ve got the obviously evil lesbians on the villainous side, and I just want Kurumi to be an actually, like, some kind of acknowledgement or requitement [sic] of her feelings as opposed to yet another weird pining stalker who’s technically on the good guys’ side.
+VRAI: But also I’m kind of low-key annoyed about Kurumi.
+‘Cause we’ve got the obviously evil lesbians on the villainous side, and I just want Kurumi to be an actually, like, some kind of acknowledgement or requitement of her feelings as opposed to yet another weird pining stalker who’s technically on the good guys’ side.